 06/02/18 - 08/11/18 | Fairgrounds

-Oklahoma Contemporary is hosting a solo exhibition of fiber installations by Chiyoko Myose, a Japanese artist who has been living in Wichita, Kan., for the past 20 years.
+Oklahoma Contemporary hosted a solo exhibition of fiber installations by Chiyoko Myose, a Japanese artist who has been living in Wichita, Kan., for the past 20 years.
 With her works, Myose expresses her experiences of living in a foreign country.
 She considers herself as a sojourner, a person who stays in one place temporarily, like a traveler.
 The works explore cultural, social, philosophical and spiritual themes.
-Four installation pieces have a common theme of “relationship,” from relationships between individuals to those between countries.
-The exhibition also includes a piece that invites members of the community to contribute to the artwork by tying knots with threads.
-Each new knot is a reminder that we are all connected and we should treasure that connection.
-The exhibition also features a new work, created especially for Oklahoma Contemporary.
+Four installation pieces had a common theme of “relationship,” from relationships between individuals to those between countries.
+The exhibition also included a piece that invites members of the community to contribute to the artwork by tying knots with threads.
+Each new knot was a reminder that we are all connected and we should treasure that connection.
+The exhibition also featured a new work, created especially for Oklahoma Contemporary.

 All day: Learning Gallery, interactive component of A Thread X A Thread

 10 a.m. - 12 p.m.: Artists at Work: Open Rehearsal

 Daniel Racer, a composer and professor at Friends University, has composed a chamber music piece in response to Myose's installations.
 Racer, Cindy Thompson and Kay Buskirk will perform Sojourning Threads as part of a free day of Myose celebration.

 The August 11 Make + Take will include Learning Gallery activities, the interactive component of A Thread X A Thread, and a family-friendly gallery talk (2 p.m.).